How to Make a Wrap Skirt Using a Long Wrap Skirt Pattern

-Make an adorable wrap skirt pattern with ties when you follow along with our how-to video.
+Struggling with wrap skirt patterns?
+Learn how to make an adorable wrap skirt with ties when you follow along with our how-to video.

 Project TypeMake a Project

 - Wrap Skirt Pattern (this tutorial uses Simplicity's New Look Pattern 6456 Misses' Easy Wrap Skirts pattern)

 - Fabric (Notes: Check pattern to see how much you will need.
 Be sure to measure your body instead of focusing on the off-the-rack size.
 Find a fabric that drapes nicely.
 We used a polyester-spandex blend.)

 Open up your pattern and unfold your pattern pieces.
 Cut out the right pieces, check instructions for which pieces to use.